achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       outiler treatment: mean/median/random imputation,drop,discretization (binning),treat as seperate group,replace with resperctive percentiles,transforation(log,scaling,sqrt,power)

+      ML model which are not sensitive to outliers Like:-KNN,Decision Tree,SVM,NaïveBayes,Ensemble

       PyOD: A Python Toolkit For Outlier Detection https://analyticsindiamag.com/guide-to-pyod-a-python-toolkit-for-outlier-detection/

       if outiler present then use robust scaling